justingluska/ChatGPT-Swift-Quiz-Game/README.md

 # ChatGPT-Swift-Quiz-Game
 A very simple multiple choice quiz game built using ChatGPT.

-I wanted to see if it was possible.
-It was.
+I wanted to see if it was possible; It was.